goto-eof/minerva-europass-client/README.md

 # Minerva Europass Client (WIP)

-Minerva Europass (alias IT Europass) allows to generate your own IT Resume.
-Currently, there is only one resume template.
+Minerva Europass (alias IT Europass) allows, as you can understand, to generate your own Resume.
+The particularity of Minerva Europass is the automatic time calculation for each experience and the summary of technologies which you used.
+This is the front-end side.
 See also the [server side application](https://github.com/goto-eof/minerva-europass).

 ## Technologies